ferrisbueller66/ferrisbueller66.github.io/_posts/2020-04-16-food_pairings_for_beers_-_my_first_ruby_program.markdown

 Our first bootcamp assignment was to demonstrate this knowledge of Ruby, and required either scraping a website or using an API, building a program that instantiated objects from the data we gathered from an outside source.
 I chose to use an API and spent the weekend before project week looking at various free APIs.

 I found [PunkAPI](https://punkapi.com/) and immediately saw something I liked about their data.
 They included food-pairings as data associated with each beer in their database.
-We have so many tools  available to find food for wine-pairngs, but I felt like beer hasn't received the same amount of attention.
+We have so many tools  available to find food for wine-pairings, but I felt like beer hasn't received the same amount of attention.
 There are general descriptions of what kinds of beers to pair with certain styles of beer (i.e, pizza and stew go well with dark lagers), but no great way to pick a food and find specific beers based on that food.

 I had my project idea.
 I wanted to build a program that a user could type in a food and not only get specific beers that paired with that food, but also meal ideas as well based on that food.